-Dealing with complex graphs of objects can be complicated and can get more complicated as the graph evolve or gets huge.
+Dealing with objects graphs can be complex and can get more complex as the graph evolves or gets bigger.

 var person = new Person();person.FirstName = "first name value";person.LastName = "last name value";var address = new Address();address.Street = "street address value";person.Addresses.Add( address );